Pilgrim paths

 Larvik - Tønsberg - Bærum

-Experience a pilgrimage in the lush countryside, in close proximity to small towns along the Oslo fjord.
+Experience a pilgrimage through both lush nature and urban areas along the Oslo fjord.

 SHOW